AI Automation/Accounting

 The core issue is that these tools are not built for complex, multi-step financial calculations.
 They can move data from A to B, but they cannot reliably perform the custom math that happens in between.
 This leads to under-billing, angry clients asking for corrections, and a finance process that depends entirely on one person's spreadsheet skills.

-The core billing logic is written as a FastAPI service.
-This Python code replaces the manual spreadsheet work.
-It iterates through projects, applies the correct hourly rates per role, checks against project budget caps, and bundles line items.
-For vague time-tracking entries, we use the Claude API to standardize them into client-friendly descriptions.
-This single step cut invoice clarification emails by over 50% for one client.
+The core billing logic would be developed as a FastAPI service.
+This Python-based service replaces manual spreadsheet work, automatically iterating through projects, applying correct hourly rates per role, checking against project budget caps, and bundling line items.
+For entries needing descriptive enhancement, the Claude API can be integrated to standardize and clarify time-tracking notes for client-friendly invoices.

 Stop spending days on manual data entry.
 Run your entire monthly billing cycle in the time it takes to make coffee.
 No more CSV exports or spreadsheets.